No products in the cart

 Grant research can be a daunting task, and as such, a task many of us put off as long as possible.
-With a few simple steps, grant research can produce amazing results pretty quickly.
+With a few simple steps, grant research can produce amazing results pretty quickly as you identify new foundation prospects.

 Let’s look at a bit of low-hanging fruit to get you started on your research journey today!

-First off, there is a wealth of information to be found for free on Foundation Center Online.
+First off, as you look to identify new foundation prospects, there is a wealth of information to be found for free on Foundation Center Online.
 Don’t worry if you don’t have a subscription to use this site; you can access all their tools for free at libraries across the country!

 Where can you go to find a library with access?